Update: This article was most recently updated Sept 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 Since a passenger can order ahead while still on the highway, this can decrease wait times.
 Many apps also offer money-saving deals and promos too, only available to app users.

 Nearly all the fast food and quick-serve joints have apps now.
 Download the associated apps for all your favorite fast food places.
-Do so before your 2021 summer road trip, while you’re still connected to your home wifi, so you don’t burn through your mobile data while on the road.
+Do so before your 2021 road trip, while you’re still connected to your home wifi, so you don’t burn through your mobile data while on the road.
 So what’s your favorite guilty pleasure?

 23) Support Local Restaurants and Get Curbside Pick-Up